FidelityFramework/clef/README.md

 **[Firefly](https://github.com/speakez-tech/Firefly)** builds the Program Semantic Graph and generates MLIR.

-**[Alloy](https://github.com/speakez-tech/Alloy)** provides the native standard library — BCL-sympathetic APIs without BCL runtime dependencies.
+**[Alloy](https://github.com/speakez-tech/Alloy)** provides the native standard library: BCL-sympathetic APIs without BCL runtime dependencies.

 Together, they compile F# to efficient, standalone native binaries that run without any runtime.

 ## What fsnative Provides

-- **Parsing** — Full F# syntax support via the battle-tested FCS lexer and parser
+- **Parsing**: Full F# syntax support via the battle-tested FCS lexer and parser
-- **Native Type Resolution** — String literals, options, and arrays resolve to native types
+- **Native Type Resolution**: String literals, options, and arrays resolve to native types
-- **Native SRTP** — Statically resolved type parameters resolve against the Alloy witness hierarchy
+- **Native SRTP**: Statically resolved type parameters resolve against the Alloy witness hierarchy
-- **Typed Tree** — Complete `FSharpExpr` output for downstream code generation
+- **Typed Tree**: Complete `FSharpExpr` output for downstream code generation
-- **IDE Services** — Symbol resolution, type information, and semantic classification for tooling
+- **IDE Services**: Symbol resolution, type information, and semantic classification for tooling

 ## What fsnative Does Not Provide

 fsnative is a focused frontend, not a complete compiler:

-- **No IL generation** — That's what the standard F# compiler does
+- **No IL generation**: That's what the standard F# compiler does
-- **No MSBuild integration** — Project files are handled by Firefly
+- **No MSBuild integration**: Project files are handled by Firefly
-- **No NuGet resolution** — Package management is external
+- **No NuGet resolution**: Package management is external
-- **No REPL** — Interactive scripting requires a managed runtime
+- **No REPL**: Interactive scripting requires a managed runtime

 fsnative stops at the typed tree.
 Code generation happens in Firefly via MLIR.